GeekyShiva/Web-Opner-Chrome-extension/README.md

   The extension opens your favourite websites in diffrent tabs and you can browse them in one go.

 So explore the extension and keep updated.

+## The repository consits of all the files required to run the extension and the icon pack.

+#Enjoy :)